baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 ### Benchmark

-My initial benchmark will be that dictated by the competition, which is 50%  In other words, the initial task will be to produce an algorithm that performs better than guessing.
-Each stage of development will establish a new benchmark.
-These stages are:
+My benchmark benchmark is that dictated by the competition, which is 50%  In other words, the initial task will be to produce an algorithm that performs better than guessing.
+Initial models, untuned classifiers, will be compared to this benchmark model.
+Later models that have been refined thorugh feature selection and tuning will be compared to eachother at each progressive step, but the benchmark will remain at guessing.
+Guessing is essentially where the City of Chicago was prior to this competition.

-- Un-tuned classifiers without rigorous feature selection (run with all features that pass EDA).

-After this stage the training data will be split for use in feature selection, tuning and validation.
-- Un-tuned classifiers with selected features
-- Tuned classifier from the previous step.

 ## III.
 Methodology